 Ms. Morsch joined the C2ES team from the Nicholas Institute for Environmental Policy Solutions.
-Her research there primarily focused on collecting and disseminating local climate and sustainability policies in the southeast.
+Her research there focused on collecting and disseminating local climate and sustainability policies in the southeast.
 She worked with local government staff throughout the region and provided guidance for state-level climate vulnerability assessment projects.
 She also served as Secretary on the Board of Directors of Clean Energy Durham.

 Ms. Morsch was a high school biology and chemistry teacher and later went on to earn her master’s degree in environmental management from Duke University’s Nicholas School of the Environment.
 As a graduate student, she worked for the City of Atlanta’s Division of Sustainability and with the Sustainability Office for the city and county of Durham, North Carolina.
-Amy has a bachelor’s degree in zoology from Miami University.
+Ms. Morsch has a bachelor’s degree in zoology from Miami University.